 Four alternative futures of Russian-Western relations in 2028 - some more likely than others- will be presented, with participants asked to work through the implications and consequences of such scenarios, and how we might anticipate and/or address them.
 How did we get to that particular future and how could we avoid it?
 Or alternatively, how did we get to that future and how could we make sure we do get there in 10 years?

-Based on the feedback from participants on these scenarios of the future, we will come up with policy recommendations to be presented to key decision-makers, enabling them to reflect on the potential ramifications of the choices and policy decisions they are faced with today.
+Based on the feedback from participants on these scenarios of the future, we will thrash out policy recommendations to be presented to key decision-makers, enabling them to reflect on the potential ramifications of the choices and policy decisions they are faced with today.